 The resulting spherical harmonic array will be a complex-valued array of shape (num_bonds, num_sphs).
-Spherical harmonic calculation can be restricted to some number of nearest neighbors through the num_neighbors argument; if a particle has more bonds than this number, the last one or more rows of bond spherical harmonics for each particle will not be set.
+Spherical harmonic calculation can be restricted to some number of nearest neighbors through the max_num_neighbors argument; if a particle has more bonds than this number, the last one or more rows of bond spherical harmonics for each particle will not be set.
+This feature is useful for computing descriptors on the same system but with different subsets of neighbors; a freud.locality.NeighborList with the correct ordering can then be reused in multiple calls to compute() with different values of max_num_neighbors to compute descriptors for different local neighborhoods with maximum efficiency.

 - 1_max (unsigned int) Maximum spherical harmonic l to consider. - negative_m (bool, optional) True if we should also calculate Y{lm} for negative m.
-(Default value = True) - mode (str, optional) Orientation mode to use for environments, either 'neighborhood' to use the orientation of the local neighborhood, 'particle_local' to use the given particle orientations, or 'global' to not rotate environments (Default value = 'neighborhood').
+(Default value = True) - mode (str, optional) Orientation mode to use for environments, either 'neighborhood' to use the orientation of the local neighborhood, compute (self, system, query_points=None, orientations=None, neighbors=None, max_num_neighbors=0)

+'particle_local' to use the given particle orientations, or 'global' to not rotate environments (Default value = 'neighborhood').